This post is sponsored by Inside Rx, LLC. All opinions in this post are my own.

 - Cost – The patient cannot afford and does not know available resources to lower costs

-- Side Effects – The patient does not like the side effects their medication causes
+- Side Effects – The patient does not like the side affects their medication causes

 - Denial – The patient does not want to accept their diagnosis and is choosing to ignore it and the medication prescribed for it